btcgear/OpenCart_Bitcoin/README.md

 Orders are only confirmed (and created in the admin console) once initial payment has been received (0 confirmations).

+### New in version 1.1.1

+Adds a cleaner user interface during checkout

+### New in version 1.2.0

+Checkout UI revamped.
+Payment information presented in colorbox.
+Payment amount and address are easier to select.

 * * *

 Copyright (c) 2012 John Atkinson (jga)